 PAGE UPDATED: 18.01.2023

 If you’re like us, you’ll love going anywhere in our motorhome – even if it’s just a few miles up the road.
-But the real joy of van life comes with the longer road trips to places you won’t have been to before.
+But the real joy of van life comes from taking long road trips to places you won’t have been to before.

-However, going on serious road trips requires some planning, so here we’re going to look at…
+However, going on serious road trips requires some planning, so on this page we’re going to look at…

-- Prepping your van for the journey – the checks you need to make before going on extended trips
+- Prepping your motorhome for the journey – the checks you need to make before going on extended trips

 - Planning a road trip – top tips and ideas to deal with the stress of long journeys

 - Our top 10 UK road trips and stunning day drives – with a free road trip ebook you can download